firstdraft/appdev-lessons/lessons/rps-rcav.md

   - actions
   - render and redirect

-We have worked hard and learned HTML, CSS, and Ruby.
-We're now especially proficient in writing Ruby programs, especially with the aid of gems and APIs. **BENP: have we discussed gems and APIs up to this point though?**
+We now have some proficiency in HTML and CSS for designing web pages, and Ruby for writing programs.
 However, if we (the developers) are the only ones that can _run_ these programs (from the command line through the `ruby` interpreter), then they aren't much use.
-It's time to start adding a **web interface** on top of our Ruby programs so that external users can interact with and benefit from them.
+It's time to start adding a <u>web interface</u> on top of our Ruby programs so that external users can interact with and benefit from them.

-We already have all the tools to build our first dynamic web application. **BENP: need to clearly define RCAV early in any video or document now so we aren't left wondering, added next sentence**.
-Before we begin building, we need to understand the URL *request lifecycle* of Route, Controller, Action, View (RCAV).
+We already have all the tools to build our first <u>dynamic web application</u>.
+Before we begin building, we need to understand the URL <u>request lifecycle</u> of *Route, Controller, Action, View (<u>RCAV</u>)*.

 Let's recall that Software as a Service (SaaS) has eaten the world.
 What does this mean?
 For an application that runs on a server and transmits information across the internet, the **interface** consists of a set of URLs that a user can visit.
 People can type in a URL, click a link, or submit a form, and then get back some information relevant and valuable to them.